GoogleCloudDataproc/initialization-actions/ranger/README.md

 You can use this initialization action to create a new Dataproc cluster with Apache Ranger installed:

 1. Use the `gcloud` command to create a new cluster with this initialization action.
-The following command will create a new standard cluster named `<CLUSTER_NAME>`.
+The following command will create a new standard cluster named `<CLUSTER_NAME>` with the Ranger Policy Manager accessible via admin account and `<YOUR_PASSWORD`.

     ```bash
     gcloud dataproc clusters create <CLUSTER_NAME> \
       --initialization-actions gs://dataproc-initialization-actions/solr/solr.sh,\
     gs://dataproc-initialization-actions/ranger/ranger.sh \
-      --image-version 1.2
+      --image-version 1.2 --metadata "default-password=<YOUR_PASSWORD>"
     ```
 1. Once the cluster has been created Apache Ranger Policy Manager should be running on master node and use Solr in standalone mode for audits.
 1. The Policy Manager Web UI is served by default on port 6080.